‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 GRAND RAPIDS, Mich.
-(WOOD) — As the United States prepares to withdraw its troops from Afghanistan, the deadly threat to thousands of Afghans who helped American troops is greater than ever.
+(WOOD) — As America prepares to withdraw from Afghanistan, the deadly threat to thousands of Afghans who helped American troops is greater than ever.

-“My fear is they will hunt him down,” said retired U.S. Army Master Sgt.
+“My fear is they will hunt him down,” said retired U.S. Army 1st Sgt.
 Gerald Keen, referring to the Taliban’s threat to kill a young Afghan interpreter who worked on Keen’s base.

 “Not only him, his family,” Keen added.
 “He’ll be the last one killed if they find him.
 They’ll kill his brothers, sisters, kids, wife and then, they’ll kill him.
 And they’ll behead him.
 They have no remorse.”

-It will soon be five years since Keen returned to Grand Haven after a nine-month tour in Afghanistan, his third and final deployment after 36 years in the Army.
+It will soon be five years since Keen returned to Grand Haven, Michigan after a nine-month tour in Afghanistan, his third and final deployment after 36 years in the Army.

 But Keen’s mission is not complete.